theMillenniumFalcon/Authentication-on-the-Web/session/Aurhentication on the web.md

 - rarely encrypted ( AES ) to protected from being read
   - no security concern if read by 3rd party
   - carries no meaningful data ( random string )
-  - even if encrypted, still 1 1-1 match
+  - even if encrypted, still a 1-1 match
 - encoded ( URL ) --> not for security, but compact

 # Attributes: